1jour1vin

 cod fritters

-Like its red counterpart, this cuvée benefits from the beautiful terroir of Cairanne.
-A white wine with a straw yellow color and green highlights.
-It opens with a floral nose, then delivers notes of white-fleshed fruit.
-After a fresh attack, floral and honeyed notes dominate, and the finish is round with a beautiful aromatic persistence.
+Like its red counterpart, this cuvée benefits from the lovely terroir of Cairanne.
+A white wine with a straw-yellow color and green highlights.
+It opens with a floral nose, followed by notes of white fruit.
+After a fresh attack, floral and honeyed notes take center stage, and the finish is smooth and rounded with lovely lingering aromas.

 Rated site